 - Thelma & Louise

 - Thelma is the protagonist.
 Her goal is to escape, ultimately through suicide.

-- Louise is the dynamic character.
-She and Thelma share the Main role and act as dynamic character to each other.
+- Louise is the relationship character.
+She and Thelma share the Main role and act as relationship character to each other.

 - Hal Slocumb - the only decent male character in the film - is the antagonist, because he wants to save them from suicide.